-When did people start abusing their children?
+“When did people start abusing their children?
 I do not know.
-In the 1980s there was a spate of feminist publications full of accounts of an early matriarchal community in which there was allegedly no violence and everyone lived together in peace.
+In the 1980s, a spate of feminist publications emerged, featuring accounts of an early matriarchal community where, allegedly, there was no violence and everyone lived in peace together.
 I have no way of knowing whether this is true, but today I see that, IN TERMS OF VIOLENCE, WOMEN ARE NO LESS GUILTY THAN MEN.
-UNFORTATUANALY, THE PEOPLE THEY ARE MOST LIKELY TO DO VIOLENCE TO ARE BABIES AND SMALL CHILDREN.
-Accordingly, the question that interested me is not the theoretical issue of what things were like earlier, but rather what I see now, and what other people prefer not to see because it causes them pain.
+UNFORTUNATELY, THE PEOPLE THEY ARE MOST LIKELY TO DO VIOLENCE TO ARE BABIES AND SMALL CHILDREN.
+Accordingly, the question that interests me is not the theoretical issue of what things were like in the past, but rather what I see now, and what other people prefer not to see because it causes them pain.
 Speculating about earlier times does no harm, but neither does it suggest any solutions for the damage done to children at a tender age.
-The idea that things were better in the “old days” stems perhaps from our childhood, a time when we found it impossible to believe that people can be so cruel to such tiny creatures.
+The idea that things were better in the “old days” may stem from our childhood, a time when we found it impossible to believe that people could be so cruel to such tiny creatures.
 This made us hark back to better times.
-I do not know whether they actually existed.
+I am unsure whether they actually existed.
 Was there ever such a place as Paradise?
 And if there was, why did God set up such cruel commandments in that Paradise?
 Why should human beings not eat from the tree of knowledge?”
 Taking from the book: “Free From Lies: Discovering Your True Needs” by Alice Miller

 http://www.alice-miller.com/en/the-feeling-child/

-"It is, in fact, not surprising to find that those who are both victims and apologist for the use of violence and severity against children are often those who most passionately proclaim their love of the unborn child, i.e., the kernel of life.
-Abortion can, indeed, be seen as the most powerful symbol of the psychic annihilation and mutilation practiced since time immemorial on children.
+http://sylvieshene.blogspot.com/2014/05/it-is-never-okay-to-spank-beat-or-hit.html"It is, in fact, not surprising to find that those who are both victims and apologists for the use of violence and severity against children are often those who most passionately proclaim their love of the unborn child, i.e., the kernel of life.
+Abortion can, indeed, be seen as the most potent symbol of the psychic annihilation and mutilation practiced since time immemorial on children.
 But to combat this evil merely at the symbolic level deflects us from the reality we should not evade for a moment longer: the reality of the abused and humiliated child, which, as a result of its disavowed and unresolved injuries, will insidiously become, either openly or aided by hypocrisy, a danger to society.

 It is above all the children already born that have a right to life - a right to coexistence with adults in a world in which, with or without the help of the church, violence against children has been unequivocally outlawed.
 Until such legislation exists, talk of “the right to life” remains not only a mockery of humanity but a contribution to its destruction."From the book: "Breaking Down the Wall of Silence: The Liberating Experience of Facing Painful Truth" By Alice Miller